c00lerxo/CNF-DNF-Calculator/README.md

 # Authors

-Project was created by Szymon Kuleczka with the precious help of Krystian Gątarek, Przemysław Bagan and Magdalena Curzi.
+Project was created by Szymon Kuleczka with the precious help of Krystian Gątarek, Przemysław Bagan and Magdalena Curzi, in the Summer Semester of first year of studies on UAM (2017).

 # How to use it?

 To use the Calculator, you have to enter in the input field formula in form
 > p [operator] q,

 with whitespaces after every variable and operator.
 You can use only () brackets.
 The allowed operators are:

 > * or - disjunction
 > * and - conjunction
 > * -> - implication